eulersIDcrisis/bufferq/README.md

 ```
 The consumer might be blocked waiting for an element before it has a chance to
 check whether the stop event was set.

+### Basic Operations

+Python's `queue` interface is also a little sloppy for common operations,
+like adding/pushing items to the queue. `queue.Queue.put()` has three
+different arguments:
+ 1. The item
+ 2. blocking (why?)
+ 3. timeout
+(Options 2 and 3 are set so the operation blocks indefinitely until the
+item can be added.)

+This is annoying; why have `blocking` and `timeout` as separate arguments,
+instead of simply letting `timeout=0` (or maybe even some placeholder-style
+object if you are really, _REALLY_ concerned about blocking)?
+A `timeout=0`
+should imply a single lookup that fails with `queue.Empty` if nothing is in
+the queue without any additional arguments.
+Yes, there is an added "convenience" call of `queue.Queue.put_nowait()`,
+but this can just as easily be a proxy call to: `put(item, timeout=0)` which
+can be added directly for clarity, but without muddying the rest of the
+interface.

+This same problem exists (and is more relevant) for the `get()` calls for
+the queue.

 ### Better Design